 Everyone else did.

-Mike Crowe ran the sideline crowing like a play-by-play announcer who had very strong opinions and absolutely no influence over the game.
+Mike Crowe ran the sideline crowing, a play-by-play announcer who had very strong opinions and absolutely no influence over the game.

 In the chaos, Sheryl Crowe darted in, snagged the worm, and took off on a return so fast nobody saw the interception happen.
 Reese Featherspoon gave chase.
 Meryl Cheep followed.
 Dixie Chick joined in late, because that’s her style.
-Reba McHentire held her ground, unimpressed, like she’d seen better plays in earlier seasons.
+Reba McHentire held her ground, unimpressed.
+She’d seen better plays in earlier seasons.

 By the time the dust settled, possession was unclear, tempers were high, and at least one hen felt she’d been robbed by bad officiating.